phhpro/atomchat/README.md

 - Mobile usability requires at least a 5 inch screen.

-- If JavaScript is disabled or not supported, or when using a text-mode browser, the page needs manual refreshing to execute the selected action or to view any new posts.
+- If JavaScript is not available, or when using a text-mode browser, the page needs manual refreshing to execute the selected action or to view any new posts.

 - Setting `$rate` below 2000 may freeze the browser.